Clarence Gagnon: Career

 In 1907, Gagnon returned to Canada, and settled in the Baie-Saint-Paul region of Charlevoix.
 In 1913, his career hit a turning point, with the first and only major solo exhibition of his work, mostly winter landscapes from Quebec, at the Galerie A. M. Reitlinger in Paris, Clarence A. Gagnon.
 Paysage d’hiver dans les montagnes des Laurentides au Canada (1913).
 This exhibition, the first for a living Canadian artist in Paris, marked him as a painter with his own interpretation of the Canadian winter and also as a painter known for his views of habitant life.

+Gagnon lived in France from 1917 to 1919, then returned to Canada, to Baie St. Paul, Quebec.
+From 1919 to 1924, Gagnon took advantage of the newly accessible area, thanks in part to the recently constructed rail line connecting Montreal and Quebec City to Baie St. Paul, and produced sketches, paintings and print works of the area.
+During this time, A.Y.
+Jackson, Albert Henry Robinson, Edwin Holgate, Mabel May and Lilias Torreance joined him at various times to join in sketching trips across the region.

-Later he travelled to Venice, Rouen, Saint-Malo and the Laurentians in Quebec to paint landscape.
+In 1924, Gagnon returned to France.
+Later he travelled to Venice, Rouen, Saint-Malo and Scandinavia to paint landscape.
+In 1925 and 1926, he provided original designs for the Christmas cards of the Canadian Artists Series published by Rous and Mann Limited of Toronto.
 He was also an illustrator and illustrated Louis-Frédéric Rouquette's Le Grand silence blanc in 1929 and in 1933, Maria Chapdelaine by Louis Hémon.

-His paintings and etchings are held in many collections across Canada, including the National Gallery of Canada in Ottawa, the Art Gallery of Ontario in Toronto, the McMichael Canadian Art Collection in Kleinburg, Ontario, Montreal Museum of Fine Arts, the Musée National des Beaux-Arts du Québec in Quebec City, the Art Gallery of Alberta in Edmonton, the New Brunswick Museum in Saint John, Art Gallery of Windsor, the Art Gallery of Guelph, the Robert McLaughlin Gallery in Oshawa, and the Vancouver Art Gallery.
-Gagnon's work is also owned by collections outside Canada, including in England the Victoria and Albert Museum in London, the Walker Art Gallery in Liverpool, and the Manchester Art Gallery, in Argentina at the Fundación Proa in Buenos Aires and in France the Petit Palais in Paris.
-He was a member of the Canadian Art Club and in 1922, the Royal Canadian Academy of Arts.
-In 1923, he received the Trevor Prize of the Salmagundi Club of New York.

-Gagnon lived in France from 1917 to 1919 and from 1924 to 1936.
 He returned permanently to Canada in 1936, returning to his native Montreal, where he died on January 5, 1942, at the Royal Victoria Hospital.
 He is buried at the Notre-Dame-des-Neiges Cemetery in Montreal.
 A bust has been erected in his memory by the Galerie Clarence Gagnon in Quebec City.

+After his death

+When Gagnon died in 1942, his widow Lucile Rodier-Gagnon catalogued and numbered the 670-odd pochades she found in his Paris studio and their Montreal home.

+Selected public collections

+His paintings and etchings are held in many collections across Canada, including the National Gallery of Canada in Ottawa, the Art Gallery of Ontario in Toronto, the McMichael Canadian Art Collection in Kleinburg, Ontario, Montreal Museum of Fine Arts, the Musée National des Beaux-Arts du Québec in Quebec City, the Art Gallery of Alberta in Edmonton, the New Brunswick Museum in Saint John, Art Windsor-Essex, the Art Gallery of Guelph, the Robert McLaughlin Gallery in Oshawa, and the Vancouver Art Gallery.
+Gagnon's work is also owned by collections outside Canada, including in England the Victoria and Albert Museum in London, the Walker Art Gallery in Liverpool, and the Manchester Art Gallery, in Argentina at the Fundación Proa in Buenos Aires and in France the Petit Palais in Paris.

+Memberships

+He was a member of the Canadian Art Club and in 1922, the Royal Canadian Academy of Arts.